 Atypia is a word pathologists use to describe cells that look different from normal, healthy cells in that same location.
 Pathologists look at the size, shape, and colour of the cells to decide if they are atypical.

 The cells in a benign phyllodes tumour are like those found in normal, healthy breast tissue.
 The cells in a borderline phyllodes tumour are atypical although they still share some features with normal, healthy cells.
 In contrast, the cells in a malignant phyllodes tumour are typically much larger, darker, and have irregular shapes compared to normal, healthy cells.
 Pathologists describe these cells as showing marked or significant cytologic atypia.

 Pathologists use established criteria for determining if the number of mitotic figures is consistent with a benign, borderline, or malignant phyllodes tumour.
-The criteria are:
+The criteria are as follows:

 The tumour margin is the part of the tumour that touches the surrounding normal breast tissue.
 The margin between the tumour and the surrounding normal breast tissue is an important feature that helps your pathologist decide if the tumour is benign, borderline, or malignant.